Infrared Heaters

 Proper Care for Infrared Heaters

-To keep yourself, those around you and your environment space safe, make sure to follow these tips:
+To keep yourself, others, and your surrounding environment safe, be sure to follow these important guidelines:

-1. Do not store or use flammable liquids, vapors or objects near the heater.
+Never store or use flammable liquids, vapors, or objects near the heater.
+Doing so creates a serious fire hazard.

 Accessories for Heaters

-Accessories that you may want to look into for your heating system include: replacement reflector sets, replacement heating elements, protective guards, ground fault features, disconnect features, and tip over shut down features.
+Accessories worth considering for your heating system include replacement reflector sets, replacement heating elements, protective guards, ground fault interrupters, built-in disconnect features, and tip-over shutdown safety functions.

 Infrared Heaters Terms